-Violin superstar, Anne Akiko Meyers, is one of the most in-demand violinists in the world.
-Regularly performing as guest soloist with the world’s top orchestras, she presents ground-breaking recitals, commissioning and performing new music, and releasing best-selling recordings.
+Violin superstar, Anne Akiko Meyers, is one of today’s most in-demand violinists, performing as guest soloist with the world’s top orchestras, presenting ground-breaking recitals, commissioning and performing new music, and releasing best-selling recordings.
 Anne was named Billboard’s top-selling traditional classical instrumental soloist in 2014 and her albums have debuted at #1 on Billboard classical charts.
-Meyers is known for her passionate performances, purity of sound, deeply poetic interpretations, innovative programming and commitment to commissioning significant new works from living composers.
+Meyers is known for her passionate performances, purity of sound, deeply poetic interpretations, innovative programming, and commitment to commissioning significant new works from living composers.

 Anne recently premiered a new violin concerto, written for her by Adam Schoenberg, with the San Diego and Phoenix Symphony Orchestras and returned to Leipzig, Germany to premiere Rautavaara’s Fantasia with the MDR Leipzig Radio Symphony Orchestra.
 Her recent recording of Rautavaara’s Fantasia was the only classical instrumental work to be selected on NPR’s 100 best songs of 2017.
-Other recent highlights include the world premiere of Fantasia by Einojuhani Rautavaara, a work written for her, and considered to be the composer’s final masterpiece, with the Kansas City Symphony, conducted by Michael Stern.
-She performed recitals in Florida, New York, Virginia, Washington D.C., and returned to the Nashville Symphony to perform the Bernstein Serenade with Giancarlo Guerrero.
-In May, she headlined the Kanazawa Music Festival performing the Beethoven Concerto with cadenzas by Mason Bates with the Orchestra Ensemble Kanazawa, toured New Zealand with the Mason Bates Violin Concerto and New Zealand Symphony, and returned to Krakow and Warsaw, Poland to perform the Szymanowski Concerto and Jakub Ciupinski’s newly orchestrated, Wreck of the Umbria.
+Other recent highlights include the world premiere of Fantasia by Einojuhani Rautavaara, a work written for her, and considered to be the composer’s final masterpiece, with the Kansas City Symphony conducted by Michael Stern; recitals in Florida, New York, Virginia, and Washington D.C.; a return to the Nashville Symphony to perform the Bernstein Serenade with Giancarlo Guerrero; performances at the Kanazawa Music Festival performing the Beethoven Concerto with cadenzas by Mason Bates; a tour of New Zealand performing the Mason Bates Violin Concerto with the New Zealand Symphony; and performances in Krakow and Warsaw, Poland of the Szymanowski Concerto and Jakub Ciupiński’s newly orchestrated, Wreck of the Umbria.

-Other recent projects include a nationwide PBS broadcast special and a Naxos DVD featuring the world premiere of Samuel Jones’ Violin Concerto with the All-Star Orchestra led by Gerard Schwarz, the French premiere of Mason Bates Violin Concerto with Leonard Slatkin and the Orchestre de Lyon, and two new recordings – Naïve Classics celebrating Arvo Pärt’s 80th birthday and a box set of Anne’s RCA Red Seal discography on Sony Classics.
-Anne’s prior releases the Four Seasons: The Vivaldi Album, debuted at #1 on the classical Billboard charts, as did Air: The Bach Album, and the Vivaldi was the recording debut of the Ex-Vieuxtemps’ Guarneri del Gesu violin, dated 1741, which was awarded to Meyers for her lifetime use.
+Other recent projects include a nationwide PBS broadcast special and a Naxos DVD featuring the world premiere of Samuel Jones’ Violin Concerto with the All-Star Orchestra led by Gerard Schwarz and two new recordings – Naïve Classics celebrating Arvo Pärt’s 80th birthday and a box set of Anne’s RCA Red Seal discography on Sony Classics.

 A champion of living composers, Meyers collaborates closely with many of today’s leading composers.
-She has expanded the violin repertoire by commissioning and premiering works by composers such as Mason Bates, Jakub Ciupinski, John Corigliano, Jennifer Higdon, Samuel Jones, Wynton Marsalis, Akira Miyoshi, Arvo Pärt, Gene Pritsker, Einojuhani Rautavaara, Somei Satoh, Adam Schoenberg and Joseph Schwantner.
+She has expanded the violin repertoire by commissioning and premiering works by composers Mason Bates, Jakub Ciupiński, John Corigliano, Jennifer Higdon, Samuel Jones, Wynton Marsalis, Akira Miyoshi, Arvo Pärt, Gene Pritsker, Einojuhani Rautavaara, Somei Satoh, Adam Schoenberg, and Joseph Schwantner.

 Anne Akiko Meyers was born in San Diego and grew up in Southern California.
-She studied with Alice and Eleonore Schoenfeld at the Colburn School of Performing Arts, Josef Gingold at Indiana University, and Felix Galimir, Masao Kawasaki and Dorothy DeLay at the Juilliard School.
-She received the Avery Fisher Career Grant, the Distinguished Alumna Award from the Colburn School of Music and is on the advisory council of the American Youth Symphony Orchestra.
+She studied with Alice and Eleonore Schoenfeld at the Colburn School of Performing Arts, Josef Gingold at Indiana University, and Felix Galimir, Masao Kawasaki, and Dorothy DeLay at the Juilliard School.
+She received the Avery Fisher Career Grant, the Distinguished Alumna Award from the Colburn School of Music, and is on the advisory council of the American Youth Symphony Orchestra.
 She performs on the Vieuxtemps Guarneri del Gesù, dated 1741, considered by many to be the finest sounding violin in existence.
 She and the violin were recently featured on the cover of Strad Magazine in a two-part story.